-- (1) This section supersedes § 113-24 except where noted in this section. - B. Conformity to Regulating Plan - (1) Street locations shall conform to the Regulating Plan, except that the Development Department may approve new street locations that meet the standards contained in this Article VIII. - (2) New streets (and the blocks they form) proposed as part of a development project shall include all required regulating standards, including: - a.
-Build-to Line, - b.
-Frontage Occupancy - c.
-Public and Private Frontage Types, and - d.
-Building Heights - (3) State and County highways are not regulated by this section. - (4) Modifications to streets existing on January 1, 2020 shall be subject to this Article VIII and approval by the Planning Board.
+(1) This section supersedes §113-24 except where noted in this section.

+B. Conformity to Regulating Plan

+- (1) Street locations shall conform to the Regulating Plan, except that the Development Department may approve new street locations that meet the standards contained in this Article VIII. - (2) State and County highways are not regulated by this section. - (3) Modifications to streets existing on January 1, 2020 shall be subject to Article V and approval by the Planning Board.